MusicLover1011/RyoYamadaHud/README.md

-if you want to remove ryo yamada from the corner (you arent a real ryo yamada fan >:(  jk )  but also you can remove it by going to resource/ui/hudmatchstatus.res   and  going to the bottom bottom lines  and either setting the alpha to
+if you want to remove ryo yamada from the corner you arent a real ryo yamada fan >:(.  jk  but also you can remove it by going to resource/ui/hudmatchstatus.res   and  going to the bottom bottom lines  and either setting the alpha to
 0 or by setting the xpos to 10000